-What decisions should you make now that could save you time and money in the future?
+What decisions you make now could save you time and money in the future?

-In this post, I’m going to explore the options available to you and hopefully guide you into making wise decisions.
+In this post, I’m going to explore the options available to newbie bloggers and provide you with the information you may not be aware of to help you make smart decisions.

 If you choose to take action after reading this post, you could be online, hitting the publish button and unleashing your first blog to the world in just a few short hours!

 Let’s start at the beginning

 To start a blog you need at least two things:

 Right at the very start of the process, you must make an important decision: Use one of the free blog hosting sites or spend a little cash, buy a domain name and secure some web hosting for your brand new blog.

 Without a doubt, almost every single time, my answer is “spend a little cash, secure some web hosting and get your own little piece of the interwebs.”

 If you must go down the free road, only do it for testing purposes.